erc-dharma/project-documentation/guides/atom/UsingAtomGit_v01.md

-# Using Git from within Atom Teletype to encode XML files
+# Using Git from within Atom

 Written by Axelle Janiak, version 1 (2020-05-14)